highlando/distr_control_fenics/README.md

 Distributed Control for FEniCS
 ---

-A module of helper functions that assemble (distributed) control and observation operators using FEniCS.
+A module of helper functions that assembles (distributed) control and observation operators using FEniCS.

 Some theory can be found in our preprint